formatjs/intl-messageformat/README.md

 var msg = new IntlMessageFormat(message, locales, [formats]);
 ```

-The string `message` is parsed, then stored internally in a compiled form that is optimized for the `format()` method to produce the formatted string which can then be displayed to the user.
+The string `message` is parsed, then stored internally in a compiled form that is optimized for the `format()` method to produce the formatted string for display to the user.

 ```js
 var output = msg.format(values);